lexibank/tlopo/out/vol1/chapter7.md

-PMP _&ast;papan_ evidently referred to any plank or board (see [Ch.3, §3](chapter3.md#s-3).
+PMP _&ast;papan_ evidently referred to any plank or board (see Ch.
+3, §3.
 S).
 It might be argued that this term could have been independently applied to canoe strakes or planks by different daughter languages after the break-up of PMP.
 However, the fact that in diverse Malayo-Polynesian languages reflexes of _&ast;papan_ are consistently used of canoe planks, even in cases when another general word for plank or board has developed, is a fairly strong indication that this application goes back to PMP times.

 <a id="p-186"></a>